BYD Sealion 7 Review 2025: Price, specs & boot space

 VED car tax: What is the annual road tax on a BYD Sealion 7?

 Sadly, the days of avoiding Vehicle Excise Duty (VED) by going for an EV are coming to an end.
-From 1 April 2025, electric cars will be liable for a flat rate of £190.
+From 1 April 2025, electric cars are expected to be liable for a flat rate of £195.

 Unfortunately, all versions of the BYD Sealion are over the £40,000 threshold for the government's ‘expensive car supplement’, which is a £410 annual charge levied from years two to five of ownership.